-2018 brought new challenges and successes to the Council....
+2019 brought new challenges and successes to the Council....

 - The Board of the Council continues to work towards providing high quality care for infants and toddlers in or near our offices.
-Watch our website for updates in the coming year. - Child Development Credential, CPR, First and Health & Safety classes were available and well attended in 2018.
-Serving 16 plus daycare center staff and family providers.
+Watch our website for updates in the coming year. - Child Development Credential and Health & Safety classes were available and but not in high demand in 2019.
+A CDA class was started late 2019, serving 2 providers.
+CPR classes continue to be offered and well attended.
+Serving 35 providers and staff.